Détail du package

 }

-• Since v1.4.0, this package includes eslint-config-prettier, so formatting rules are also disabled as Biome is equivalent to Prettier.
+• This package includes eslint-config-prettier, so formatting rules are also disabled as Biome is equivalent to Prettier.
 Attribution.

 📰 Changelog